phatak-dev/blog/_posts/2014-08-03-scala-for-android.md

 where developer should be able to reuse the libraries and tools.
 Swift allows Objective-C code to co-exist with it in same application which allows for gentle migration.

 ###Ability to run on existing run time (To support older versions of OS)
-Having new shiny language is cool, but not able to run on older OS version is not cool.
+Having a new shiny language is cool, but not able to run on older OS version is not cool.
 Particularly with Android, ability to run on old version of OS is super critical.

 *Knowing the things swift bringing to table, the question is can Scala bring these things to Android without much effort.
 The answer is resounding yes!!!*

+##What is Scala?
+[Scala](http://www.scala-lang.org/) is a JVM language created by Martin Odersky.
+He is the person behind Javac and Generics in Java.
+It's there from 2004 and getting popular for it's interesting blend of function programming with object oriented programming.
+Watch [this](https://www.youtube.com/watch?v=ecekSCX3B4Q) video to understand the philosophy behind the language.

 ##Why Scala?
 The following features of Scala makes language of choice for Android.